eweizman/vizdom-js/README.md

 * [JQuery](https://jquery.com/)
 	* For code simplicity and basic ease of implementation

-Right now the code receives all data from *data/fakedata.csv*, which is filled with dummy data generated from *data/fakedatagen.py*.
-The source file is defined in the global variable csv in *script.js*.
+### Structure

 All relevant code is contained within *script.js*.

+#### Graph Creation

+Bar graphs are created when a button describing the the graph should be connected to is dragged out onto the canvas.
+The document body (which is the drop event listener) then creates a new graph with the given key.
+Every new graph is made in a new div, with its own svg canvas within it.

+#### Data Retrieval

+Right now, data retrieval is rudimentary in anticipation of connection to the back end.

+The source file from which data is retrieved is defined in the global variable *csv* in *script.js*.
+Currently, the code receives all data from *data/fakedata.csv*, which is filled with dummy data generated from *data/fakedatagen.py*.

 ## Known Issues
-* Cascading filtering w/ heatmaps
+* Cascading deselection of filters w/ heatmaps